Kari Matchett

 Kari Matchett is a Canadian actress.
-She is known for her roles as Colleen Blessed on Power Play, as Joan Campbell on Covert Affairs and as Kate Filmore in the science fiction movie Cube 2: Hypercube.
+She is known for her roles as Colleen Blessed on Power Play, Joan Campbell on Covert Affairs, Kate Filmore in the science fiction movie Cube 2: Hypercube, and U.S. president Michelle Travers on The Night Agent.
 She has also appeared in films such as Apartment Hunting (2000), Angel Eyes (2001), Men with Brooms (2002), Cypher (2002), Civic Duty (2006), The Tree of Life (2011), and Maudie (2016).

 Early life and education

 Matchett was born in Spalding, Saskatchewan.
 She attended high school at Lethbridge Collegiate Institute in Lethbridge, Alberta.
+She attended Red Deer Polytechnic (then Red Deer College) in the Theatre program and received her first professional experience in RDP's Summer Stock productions.
 She attended the National Theatre School in Montreal and the Moscow Theatre School.

 Matchett performed on stage for three years at the Stratford Shakespeare Festival in Ontario.